tbensky/PhysicsLabs/README.md

 ## Lab 6: Gamma-ray attenuation

-Attenuation means to make less.
-So how would one make a flux of gamma-rays less?
-By putting some matter in the way, and the denser (i.e. more electrons), the better.
+Attenuation means to make less, as in less intense.
+So how would one make a flux of gamma-rays less intense?
+How would one attenuate gamma-rays?
+Answer: By putting some matter in the way, and the denser (i.e. more electrons), the better.
 Why electrons?
-Gamma-rays (on the order of 1 MeV or so) primarily react with matter by via the electrons in the matter (Compton Scattering and Photoelectric absorption).
-If absorbed, it will disppear from the original gamma-ray flux, attenuating the flux.
+Gamma-rays (on the order of 1 MeV or so) primarily react with matter by via the electrons in the matter (compton scattering and photoelectric absorption).
+If absorbed, a given gamma-ray will be removed from the original gamma-ray flux, attenuating the overall flux.
 This can also be called "shielding."

 In this lab, we'll place thicker and thicker amounts of lead and aluminum between a source and detector, and measure the area under the primary photopeak for a set duration of time (5 min in this case).